W-Floyd/solus-deepin/README.md

 This is an exercise in packaging Deepin.
 It is not ready - nor intended - for production use, and it *will not* go into the Solus repos.

+If you do try this, running it on your production machine is a terrible idea - it'll probably bork a number of things.

 ***

 A collection of packages meant for getting Deepin running on Solus.